Zoye-J/LaravelWebApp-Artship/README.md

 **Artship** is a comprehensive Laravel-based e-learning platform designed specifically for art education.
 It enables artists to teach and learn art through structured courses while providing tools for course management, progress tracking, and community engagement through artwork sharing.

-**But more than that** — Artship is a **security-first application** that demonstrates **from-scratch implementation of modern cryptographic algorithms**.
+**But more than that**, Artship is a **security-first application** that demonstrates **from-scratch implementation of modern cryptographic algorithms**.
 Every piece of user data is protected with custom-built encryption, ensuring confidentiality, integrity, and authenticity at every layer of the application.

-This project was developed as a **CSE447 (Computer Security) Lab Project** at **BRAC University**, combining full-stack web development with practical, hands-on cryptography.
+This project was developed as a **CSE470 and CSE447 (Web Development, Computer Security) Lab Project** at **BRAC University**, combining full-stack web development with practical, hands-on cryptography.

 ---

 ## **Art Learning Features**

 ### **Course Management**
-- **Admin Course Control** — Create, edit, and delete art courses
+- **Admin Course Control**: Create, edit, and delete art courses
-- **Category Filtering** — Browse courses by artistic categories (digital painting, watercolor, sculpture, etc.)
+- **Category Filtering**: Browse courses by artistic categories (digital painting, watercolor, sculpture, etc.)
-- **Wishlist System** — Save courses for later enrollment
+- **Wishlist System**: Save courses for later enrollment

 ### **Learning Experience**
-- **Course Enrollment** — One-click enrollment/unenrollment system
+- **Course Enrollment**: One-click enrollment/unenrollment system
-- **Progress Tracker** — Visual progress tracking for each enrolled course
+- **Progress Tracker**: Visual progress tracking for each enrolled course
-- **Course Materials** — Upload and manage lecture videos and downloadable PDFs
+- **Course Materials**: Upload and manage lecture videos and downloadable PDFs
-- **Course Reviews** — Rate and review completed courses
+- **Course Reviews**: Rate and review completed courses

 ### **Artwork Portfolio & Community**
-- **Artwork Submission** — Students can upload their final artworks at course completion
+- **Artwork Submission**: Students can upload their final artworks at course completion
-- **Featured Gallery** — Admins can showcase exceptional student artworks
+- **Featured Gallery**: Admins can showcase exceptional student artworks
-- **Social Engagement** — Users can like and appreciate featured artworks
+- **Social Engagement**: Users can like and appreciate featured artworks

 ---